w3c/wcag2ict/introduction.md

 <div class="ednote">This section contains a first pass of updates.
 It will be re-examined once the Task Force has finished analyzing all of the new WCAG criteria to ensure the summarization of applicability of WCAG criteria to non-web documents and software is accurate.</div>

-This document provides informative guidance (guidance that is not [normative](https://www.w3.org/TR/WCAG22/#dfn-normative) and that does not set requirements) with regard to the interpretation and application of [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/TR/WCAG22/) \[\[WCAG22\]\] to non-web information and communications technologies (ICT).
-This document is a [Working Group Note](https://www.w3.org/2021/Process-20211102/#WGNote) (in contrast to WCAG 2.1 and WCAG 2.2, which are W3C Recommendations).
+This document provides informative guidance (guidance that is not [normative](https://www.w3.org/TR/WCAG22/#dfn-normative) and that does not set requirements) with regard to the interpretation and application of Web Content Accessibility Guidelines (WCAG) to non-web information and communications technologies (ICT).
+This document is a [Working Group Note](https://www.w3.org/2021/Process-20211102/#WGNote) (in contrast to WCAG 2.0, WCAG 2.1, and WCAG 2.2, which are W3C Recommendations).
 Specifically, this document provides informative guidance on applying WCAG 2.0, 2.1, and 2.2 Level A and AA success criteria to non-web ICT, specifically to non-web documents and software.

-* Hereafter, the use of WCAG 2 means all WCAG 2.x versions - 2.0, 2.1, and 2.2.
+<div class="note">Hereafter, the use of WCAG 2 means all WCAG 2.x versions - 2.0, 2.1, and 2.2.</div>

 This document is intended to help clarify how to use WCAG 2 to make non-web documents and software more accessible to people with disabilities.
 Addressing accessibility involves addressing the needs of people with auditory, cognitive, neurological, physical, speech, and visual disabilities, and the needs of people with accessibility requirements due to the effects of aging.
 Although this document covers a wide range of issues, it is not able to address all the needs of all people with disabilities.
 Because WCAG 2 was developed for the Web, addressing accessibility for non-web documents and software may involve requirements and considerations beyond those included in this document.
 Authors and developers are encouraged to seek relevant advice about current best practices to ensure that non-web documents and software are accessible, as much as possible, to people with disabilities.